Japanese Customs

 Daily Life and Customs

-• ・Take off your shoes at the entranceway to homes.
+• ・Take off your shoes at the entranceway to home.
 Do not wear slippers on tatami mats.

-• ・At the public bath houses and hot springs, wash before entering the bath or bathtub.
+• ・At the public bath houses and hot springs, wash before entering the bathtub.
 Do not use towels or soap in the bathtub, because bathwater is not changed after each user.

 • ・People often greet each other with a bow, not with a handshake.

-• ・In concluding agreements, people use seals instead of signatures.
+• ・In concluding agreements, people use personal seals instead of signatures in many cases.

 Shopping

-• ・An 8%~10% consumption tax is included in the prices of goods.
+• ・8%~10% consumption tax is included in the prices of goods.

-• ・Except a few retail stores, the prices of goods are fixed and not open to negotiation.
+• ・Other than a few retail stores, the prices of goods are fixed and not open to negotiation.

 Date Holiday Name